-Sturm, Ruger & Company, Inc. (the "Company") is principally engaged in the design, manufacture, and sale of firearms to domestic customers.
-Approximately 99% of the Company's total sales for the year ended December 31, 2013 were from the firearms segment, and approximately 1% was from investment castings.
-Export sales represent approximately 3% of firearms sales.
+Sturm, Ruger & Company, Inc. and Subsidiary (the "Company") is principally engaged in the design, manufacture, and sale of firearms to domestic customers.
+Virtually all of the Company's sales for the year ended December 31, 2014 were from the firearms segment, with less than 1% from the castings segment.
+Export sales represent approximately 4% of firearms sales.
 The Company's design and manufacturing operations are located in the United States and almost all product content is domestic.

 The Company has been in business since 1949 and was incorporated in its present form under the laws of Delaware in 1969.
-The Company offers products in three industry product categories - rifles, pistols, and revolvers.
+The Company primarily offers products in three industry product categories - rifles, pistols, and revolvers.
 The Company's firearms are sold through independent wholesale distributors, principally to the commercial sporting market.

-The Company manufactures and sells investment castings made from steel alloys for both outside customers and internal use in the firearms segment.
-Investment castings sold to outside customers, either directly to or through manufacturers' representatives, represented approximately 1% of the Company's total sales for the year ended December 31, 2013.
+The Company manufactures and sells investment castings made from steel alloys for internal use in the firearms segment and has minimal sales to outside customers.
+In November 2014, the Company established a metal injection molding ("MIM") subsidiary, whose production is intended to supply the firearms segment, with only minimal outside sales.
+The castings and MIM parts sold to outside customers, either directly to or through manufacturers' representatives, represented less than 1% of the Company's total sales for the year ended December 31, 2014.

-For the years ended December 31, 2013, 2012, and 2011, net sales attributable to the Company's firearms operations were approximately \$678.6 million, \$484.9 million and \$324.2 million or approximately 99% of total net sales in each year.
-The balance of the Company's net sales for the aforementioned periods was attributable to its investment castings operations.
+For the years ended December 31, 2014, 2013, and 2012, net sales attributable to the Company's firearms operations were approximately \$542.3 million, \$678.6 million and \$484.9 million, or virtually all of the total net sales in each year.
+The balance of the Company's net sales for the aforementioned periods was attributable to its castings operations.